HI6Cypher/HI6ToolKit/README.md

     ```bash
     python hi6toolkit.py EMAIL --sender=[sender email] --key=[sender password] --rcptpath=[path of recipients file] --subject=[subject] --textpath=[path of message file]
     ```
-- Note : in recpfile, emails should saperate with space like this
+- Note : in recipients file, emails should saperate with space like this
     ```
     email@hotmail.com email@outlook.com email@gmail.com ...
     ```

 - To start the network listener :
     ```bash
-    python hi6toolkit.py LISTEN -m [TCP/UDP] -x [host] -p [port] -t [time-out]
+    python hi6toolkit.py LISTEN -m [TCP/UDP] -x [host] -p [port] -t [timeout]
     ```

-- To see some information of os,.. and ascii art :
+- To print information :
     ```bash
-    python hi6toolkit.py ART
+    python hi6toolkit.py INFO
     ```
-- Note : HI6ToolKit is a script, but it can use modular(set module argument, True)
+- Note : HI6ToolKit is a script, but it can use modular
     ```python
     from hi6toolkit import Sniff, DoS_SYN, HTTP_Request, SendEmail, Listen
     ```

 - Exception :
-    To send TCP/IP packet we need raw socket with `socket.IPPROTO_TCP` that we have limitations :\ on raw socket in some Windows versions(XP, Vista, 7,...) to more information visit [Site](https://learn.microsoft.com/en-us/windows/win32/winsock/tcp-ip-raw-sockets-2).
+    To send TCP/IP packet we need raw socket with `socket.IPPROTO_TCP` that we have limitations :\ on raw socket in some Windows versions(7, XP, Vista, ,...) to more information visit [Site](https://learn.microsoft.com/en-us/windows/win32/winsock/tcp-ip-raw-sockets-2).

     so DoS_SYN and just-tcp packetsniffer are limited to use non-windows(fuck microsoft) :\
-## License

-This project is licensed under the [GPL v3.0 License](https://www.gnu.org/licenses/gpl-3.0.html)

 GitHub : [github.com/HI6Cypher](https://github.com/HI6Cypher) :)